basic mathematics image

 Solve for x when | x | < 8

-After applying the definition to example #1, you will have two equations to solve
+After applying the definition to example #1, you will have two equations to solve.

 In fact, when solving absolute value inequalities, you will usually get two solutions.
-That is important to keep in mind
+That is important to keep in mind!

 If x is positive, | x | = x, so the first equation to solve is x < 8.
-Done because x is automatically isolated
+This is done since x is automatically isolated.

 If x is negative, | x | = -x, so the second equation to solve is -x < 8.